BookNookers Book Club

 For years, the group has struggled to break even.
 Then Mira stumbles on an answer, a way to finally set the group up for the long term: a landslide has closed the Korowai Pass, cutting off the town of Thorndike.
 Natural disaster has created an opportunity, a sizable farm seemingly abandoned.

-But can they trust him?
-And, as their ideals and ideologies are tested, can they trust each other?
 A gripping psychological thriller from the Booker Prize-winning author of The Luminaries, Birnam Wood is Shakespearean in its wit, drama and immersion in character.
 A brilliantly constructed consideration of intentions, actions, and consequences, it is an unflinching examination of the human impulse to ensure our own survival.

 • The Sunshine Cruise Company by John Niven